Dear AuPair.com community,

 Au Pairs who are going to work abroad in the next weeks/months: keep updated with the Host Countries’ regulations and with the travel companies.
 Ask your Host Family about the situation.

-Host Families who already signed a contract and want to quit: think about it and don’t take decisions that you may regret.
+Host Families who already signed a contract and want to quit: think about it and don’t make decisions that you may regret.
 Keep updated with the news and eventually decide to postpone the stay.

 Host Families who are currently looking for an Au Pair: we are receiving many requests from Host Families who need childcare support as soon as possible but the current restrictions prevent Au Pairs from many countries to travel abroad.
 Therefore, hosting an Au Pair who is already in your country could be a good solution for you.